Connerrrrr/CSCC01-Chatbot/README.md

 - [Major libraries and dependencies](#major-libraries-and-dependencie)

 ## Features
+This is a chatbot project created in group of five and moved from bitbucket.
 As a chatbot, our product has basic funtionality of giving out information based on user given queries.
 It is designed to be closed-domain chatbot with information-fetching system.
 It also has the features specifically for admin and normal users.